DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 1. Navigate to the Classification-Training pipeline on Jenkins
 2. Click 'Build with Parameters' and enter the details for your project
-3. If you wish to train from a previous build, continue below to :ref:`checkpoint-label` to learn how
+3. If you wish to train from a previous build, select the build from the dropdown menu titled 'CHECKPOINT'
 4. Click 'Build'

 Now the model is training and you can continue to the :ref:`export-label` section.

 Segmentation Models
 ~~~~~~~~~~~~~~~~~~~~
-First, run the Annotation-Check with the following steps:
+First, run the AnnoCheck with the following steps:

 1. Navigate to your dataset that you annotated containing the PNGs and the JSONs
 2. Navigate to the project folder on Filezilla that you wish to use